FelixU-github/NTU-MEP-2025/README.md

-# NTU-MEP-2025
-This is the MEP chatbot repository for the second group of the MEP project.

           ____    __    ____  _______  __        ______   ______   .___  ___.  _______
           \   \  /  \  /   / |   ____||  |      /      | /  __  \  |   \/   | |   ____|
            \   \/    \/   /  |  |__   |  |     |  ,----'|  |  |  | |  \  /  | |  |__